Loading Events

 His latest project, Aaron Parks Little Big, hailed by PopMatters as “what jazz can be in the new century,” released their debut in late 2018.
 The follow-up, Little Big II: Dreams of a Mechanical Man was released in May 2020 to critical acclaim.
 Later that year, Parks was one of six composers selected to participate in Sundance Institute’s prestigious Film Music and Sound Design Lab.

 Parks’ music seamlessly blends elements of modern jazz, indie rock, and Eastern modalities, creating a unique and personal sound.
 His playing is characterized by its lyrical beauty, rhythmic complexity, and harmonic sophistication.
 He is celebrated for his ability to evoke emotion and introspection through his music, making him one of the most influential and respected jazz pianists of his generation.
-The Aaron Parks Trio on this concert date will feature Billy Hart on drums and Ben Street on bass.
+The Aaron Parks Trio on this concert date will feature Eric McPherson on drums and Ben Street on bass.

 Aaron Parks Website